Rutgers to replace Texas A&M in Gator Bowl vs. Wake Forest - WHIZ News

 Rutgers will replace Texas A&M in the Gator Bowl against Wake Forest after an NCAA committee decided Thursday to adhere to an existing policy for making teams with 5-7 records bowl eligible.

-The NCAA football oversight committee also announced that any bowl game can be moved to as late as Jan.
-10 if the schools involved need additional time to prepare for competition.
+The NCAA football oversight committee also announced that any bowl can be moved to as late as Jan.
+10 if the schools involved need additional time to prepare for the game.

-Neither Rutgers nor the Gator Bowl immediately confirmed the Scarlet Knights would be playing in the game or whether it would still be played on Dec.
-31, but the the school did tease a formal announcement on social media.
+The Gator Bowl will keep its scheduled date and 11 a.m.
+Eastern kickoff time on New Year’s Eve, meaning Rutgers will have less than a week to get ready to play one of the highest-scoring teams in the country.

 “Better late than never,” read a tweet from the Rutgers football account.
 “The Scarlet Knights are going BOWLING.”